MalachiElisnord/Azure-Sentinel-Honeypot/README.md

 - **Custom Log Creation**: The script generates a custom log file that stores the geolocation data along with details of the failed login attempt, including the timestamp, source IP, and destination host.
 - **Sample Logs for Training**: It also creates sample log entries to assist with the training of extraction features in Azure Log Analytics Workspace.

 This script automates the process of enriching RDP brute force attack data with geolocation information, which is then visualized on a heat map within Azure Sentinel.
+You can view the script [here](https://github.com/MalachiElisnord/Azure-Sentinel-Honeypot/blob/main/IP_Geolocation.ps1).

 <div style="text-align: center;">